trygveaa/mopidy-spotify-tunigo/README.rst

 - ``spotify_tunigo/enabled``: If the Spotify-Tunigo extension should be enabled or not.
 - ``spotify_tunigo/region``: The region to fetch playlists and releases for.
-  Either "all" or a two letter country code.
-Defaults to "all".
+  The value should be a two letter country code if set.
+Defaults to empty, which means all regions.
 - ``spotify_tunigo/cache_time``: The amount of seconds to cache the results from the API.
 A value of 0 will disable the cache.
 Defaults to 3600.